Module: blog¶

 # "The Swamp Thing (1982)"

-match = search(r'\((\d{4})\)', event_title)
+match = search(r"\((\d{4})\)", event_title)

-blog_tags = f'["{analysis['hashtag']}"'
+blog_tags = f'["{hashtag}"'

 if match: